Skip to content

 Once your file is uploaded, Swyvl automatically runs:

-2. Metadata extraction — reads file headers for dimensions, coordinate system, capture date, GPS data, page count, etc.
+2. Metadata extraction — reads file headers for dimensions, coordinate system, capture date, GPS data, camera info, etc.

 3. Thumbnail generation — creates a preview image for the Files tab